andreasprass/vms-app/README.md

 # Visitor Management System Overview

+Summary: This Visitor Management System streamlines the process of managing company visitors, enhancing security and efficiency.
+It allows for quick check-ins, real-time notifications to hosts, and detailed logging of visitor activity.
+The system is designed with a modern, user-friendly interface and built using robust technologies for scalability and ease of use.

 ## Technology Stack:

 -   Backend: Laravel (PHP framework) – For handling server-side logic, user authentication, and database interactions.